aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/using-other-frameworks/index.md

             port: 3002,
             app: compileUiExtensions({
                 outputPath: path.join(__dirname, '../admin-ui'),
-                extensions: [{
+                extensions: [
+                    {
                         // Points to the path containing our Angular "glue code" module
                         extensionPath: path.join(__dirname, 'plugins/my-plugin/ui'),
                         routes: [{ route: 'vue-ui', filePath: 'routes.ts' }],
                         staticAssets: [
                             // This is where we tell the compiler to copy the compiled Vue app
                             // artifacts over to the Admin UI's `/static` directory.
 In this case we
                             // also rename "build" to "vue-app".
 This is why the `extensionUrl`
                             // in the module config points to './assets/vue-app/index.html'.
+                            {
-                        {path: path.join(__dirname, 'plugins/my-plugin/ui/vue-app/dist'), rename: 'vue-app'},
+                                path: path.join(__dirname, 'plugins/my-plugin/ui/vue-app/dist'),
+                                rename: 'vue-app',
+                            },
                         ],
-                }],
+                    },
+                ],
                 devMode: true,
             }),
         }),
-    ]
+    ],
 };
 ```